 But before turning to the results, let me suggest an even more restricted notion of expected polynomial-time strategies.
 I suggest to consider strategies that run in expected polynomial-time when interacting with any ("magical") machine that receives the strategy's internal coin tosses as side information.
 Arguably, this is the most restricted (natural) notion of expected polynomial-time strategies (which, when applied to non-interactive machines, coincides with the standard definition of expected polynomial-time).
 Needless to say, this definition (which is more restrictive than the aforementioned resetting definition) also supports the extension of simulators that handle strict probabilistic polynomial-time adversaries to handle adversaries satisfying the current definition.

 Clearly, both definitions satisfy the first two desirable properties stated in Section 1.2.
-As for the third desirable property, I was able to establish it only for a natural subclass of black-box simulators discussed next.
+As for the third desirable property, it at the focus of the next subsection.

 1.4 The main results